-Founded in 2000, the Parliamentary Network is an independent, non-governmental organization that provides a platform for Parliamentarians from over 140 countries to advocate for increased accountability and transparency in development cooperation.
+Founded in 2000, the Parliamentary Network is an independent, non-governmental organisation that provides a platform for Parliamentarians from over 140 countries to advocate for increased accountability and transparency in development cooperation.

 The Parliamentary Network is governed by a Board of Directors currently composed of ten members from the continents of Africa, Europe, South America, North America, and Asia who are elected for a two-year term.
-Hon Nandala Mafabi is currently serving as Vice Chairperson of the global board (2017/2018).
+Hon.
+Nathan Nandala-Mafabi is currently serving as Vice Chairperson of the global board (2017/2018).

 The Network – via its international secretariat, regional chapters and country chapters – reaches over 1000 Parliamentarians in Africa, Asia, Europe and the Americas.
 It strives to increase transparency and accountability in the development cooperation process by fostering the oversight role of parliaments and civil society.
 The Network has a specific focus on multilateral aid and a sub-focus on the work and modus operandi of the World Bank Group and the International Monetary Fund (IMF), the world’s largest multilateral funders.

 It provides a platform for MPs and civil society to hold to account their own governments, as well as International Financial Institutions (IFIs), for development outcomes.

 Other partners include; Organization for Economic Co-operation and Development, Inter-American Development Bank, African Development Bank, DFID - United Kingdom, Ministry of Foreign Affairs - The Netherlands Ministry of Foreign Affairs - Finland (2000-2010), Agence Françoise de Development, German Marshall Fund of the United States, Inter-Parliamentary Union, NATO Parliamentary Assembly, AWEPA, AFPPD,